Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 SF Pretrial pioneered the model the country is now catching up to

-Nationally, pretrial services are shifting toward community-based, independent supervision.
+Nationally, county and local governments are using models like SF Pretrial to modify their probation and government-administered models toward community-based, independent support and supervision.
 SF Pretrial has been operating it for 50 years — long enough to have answered questions the field is only beginning to ask, and long enough to have trained professionals in jurisdictions across the U.S.

 Exhibit E · The Casualty List